nao1215/sqly/README.md

 # Features to be added
 - import json, tsv, swagger
+  - The file type is determined by the file extension.
+This specification is to reduce the number of options.
-- sqly shell input completion
+- sqly shell input control (key-bindings)
+  - change input position (left arrow)
+  - input completion (Tab, right arrow)
+  - emacs key-bindings (Ctrl-a, Ctrl-e, Ctrl-w)
+  - history search (Ctrl-r)

 # Contributing
 First off, thanks for taking the time to contribute! ❤️ Contributions are not only related to development.
 For example, GitHub Star motivates me to develop!